Even the most fearless of men break into a cold sweat when they see the words “black-tie dress code” on an invitation.

 White-tie dress is very exact, leaving very few choices for a person to make.
-A black tie dress code allows a person some small measure of self-expression.
+A black-tie dress code allows a person some small measure of self-expression.

 A tuxedo is central to both dress codes.
 A white-tie tux, however, has a tailcoat instead of a dinner jacket.

-A waistcoat is optional for black-tie, but a white vest is a standard part of a white-tie ensemble.
+A waistcoat is optional for a black-tie, but a white vest is a standard part of a white-tie ensemble.
 The waistcoat must have a particular fit, as well.